Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Is the entity subject to any statutory (external) auditor obligations?

-The financial statements of a company with a paid-in capital of NT$30 million or more, or an annual net sales revenue of NT$100 million or more, or having 100 or more employees, or a publicly-held company, shall be audited by a CPA.
+The financial statements of a company with a paid-in capital of NT$30 million or more, or an annual net sales revenue of NT$100 million or more, or having 100 or more employees, or a publicly held company, must be audited by a CPA.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?